What to Focus On

 - Don’t try to do everything.
 CRM can do a thousand things… that doesn’t mean that it should.
 Focus on your firm’s core needs and goals – initially the two or three that are most pressing and essential.

 - Do something.
 Start by developing a CRM success plan strategy and plan.
 Assess your firm’s goals and needs.
 Get agreement, input and buy-in from key stakeholders.
-Then, as you execute your plan and achieve your goals, communicate successes and set a new goal.
+Then, as you execute your plan and achieve your goals, communicate successes and set new goals.
 Repeat.